Senjai/multitenancy/README.md

 It is not immediately obvious that you intend this feature to be in a SEPERATE file than the one above.
 Sign up and sign in are very similar, might be best to state that this is a new file?

 ***

+## Factory sharing, page 104

+Wouldn't this be easier to have spec_helper.rb autoload all factories from testing_support/factories/**/*.rb?
+Considering that factory usage is pretty widespread?
+Or is this violating some sort of design rule?

+This could also be done in the applications spec_helper.
+Not an error per say, I'm just curious on your thoughts.

+***